 Memorial to Samuel Clouting, local benefactor and builder of Bell House.
-The statue is by Thomas Thurlow the Vanneck family of Heveningham occupying Carlton Hall.
+The statue is by Thomas Thurlow

+In the nineteenth century there were a relatively large number of mansions in the parish, but no single landed family had a dominant influence.
+The Fuller family owned Carlton Hall and other properties but by the 1840s these were rented out; a member of Vanneck family of Heveningham occupying Carlton Hall.
 They later sold the Hall to a branch of the Garrett family of Leiston.
 The Lords of the Manor remained the Bence family of Thorington, to whom the Reverend Brown, builder of Kelsale Court, was related.
-The largest single land holding within the centre of the village in the nineteenth century was however Church Farm (now The Old Manor House), it was broken up into lots for auction in 1905.
+The largest single land holding within the centre of the village in the nineteenth century was, however, Church Farm (now The Old Manor House) which was broken up into lots for auction in 1905.